 By not heating unoccupied rooms, Radbot has the effect of lowering the daily average temperature your home.
 Every 10C setback in a house’s average temperature is generally considered in the UK to save 8% to 10% in energy and thus bills.

 1.3.
 How do I know how much energy Radbot is saving me?

 Extensive testing of Radbot in both controlled laboratory conditions and field trials have demonstrated it is possible to save up to 30% of your heating energy per radiator.
 4-5 Radbots installed in the average sized house can save up to 30% of your energy bill.

-1.4.
-How much does Radbot reduce the temperature?
+1.3.
+How much does Radbot reduce the temperature

-When Radbot predicts a room will unoccupied, it reduces the temperature between 1°C and 6°C below the set-point temperature.
+When Radbot predicts a room will unoccupied, it reduces the temperature between 10 C and 60 C below the set-point temperature.
 The level of setback is dependent on the comfort wheel setting.
 If you prefer warmer rooms, choose a higher set-point temperature on the comfort wheel.
-The corresponding level of setback will be lower (between 1 – 1.5°C).
+The corresponding level of setback will be lower (between 1 – 1.50C).
 If you prefer cooler rooms or want to save more energy choose a lower set point temperature.
-The corresponding level of setback when the room is unoccupied will be higher (between 1.5 – 3.5°C).
-Lower set point and set back temperatures will achieve higher levels of energy saving.
+The corresponding level of

 2.1.
 Will Radbot definitely work in my house